 In 2017, Adventus Mining Corporation (formerly Adventus Zinc Corporation) entered into an agreement with Salazar Resources Ltd whereby Adventus may earn a 75% interest in the Curipamba project located in central Ecuador by funding exploration and development expenditures of US$25 million over five years and meeting certain obligations.
 This includes the completion of a feasibility study for the development of the high grade copper-gold El Domo volcanic massive sulphide ("VMS") deposit located within the Curipamba project concessions, which is expected in the fourth quarter of 2021.
 Adventus is expected to fund 100% of the capital costs to production and receives 95% of the free cashflows until all of its investments since 2017 are repaid, after-which the project cashflows will be shared 75% to Adventus and 25% to Salazar.

 Curipamba Project & El Domo Deposit

-The Curipamba project comprises of seven concessions representing about 21,500 ha and includes the advanced high grade copper-gold El Domo deposit.
+The Curipamba project comprises of seven concessions representing approximately 21,500 ha and includes the advanced high grade copper-gold El Domo deposit.
 Curipamba is located in central Ecuador approximately 150 km northeast of the major port city of Guayaquil - about a 3 hour drive.
 The concessions span low-lying hills and plains between 300 to 900 masl.